 I found myself explaining recently that my summer travel would be severely curtailed as it was fruit season.
 The cherries, the plums, the apricots, the tomatoes – they wouldn’t look after themselves.
 I needed to be there to figure out what to do with them so that I could still enjoy them next year.
 My mate looked at me, somewhat aghast and said: Okay – who are you and what have you done with my friend?
 Theirs is not an uncommon reaction.
 Not everyone sees the magic of village life and country living.
 Why worry about a garden and invest all that time and energy when you can simply go to the supermarket and buy what you want?
-Why plan your shopping with military precision to ensure you have what you need in terms of spices and herbs so that you can cook a three-course Asian, Moroccan, Mexican (add whatever) meal when you can pick up the phone and order one in or choose for the myriad restaurants within a walk or a tram?
+Why plan your shopping with military precision to ensure you have what you need in terms of spices and herbs so that you can cook a three-course Asian, Moroccan, Mexican (add whatever) meal when you can pick up the phone and order one in or choose from the myriad restaurants within a walk or a tram?
 How can you possibly survive without ready access to culture, without museums, without art galleries, without theatre, without a cinema on your doorstep?
 And as for the shopping…surely the novelty of flagging down the butcher’s van as he drives through the village on a Wednesday has worn off?
 And when you’ve your heart set on ribs and he has none, then what?

 Village life isn’t for those who value convenience above all else.
 It’s not for those who need to socialise regularly with other people, those who need the buzz of a crowd, those who bore easily.
 That said though, there’s plenty by way of interesting meets.
 Coming back from Kehida yesterday evening, after a few hours soothing garden-weary limbs in the hot spa waters, we drove by a young fox.
 He was sitting in the middle of the road indulging in a good scratch, not in the least bit bothered by us.
 If anything, he seemed a tad curious.
 We drove slowly by, said hello, and kept going.